Forearm crutches · Review

 Our review

 The other thing it gets right is the handle.
-The roughly 24-degree angle keeps your wrist closer to a neutral position instead of cocking it back, which is exactly where repetitive-strain pain comes from for long-term users.
+The roughly 24-degree angle keeps your wrist closer to a neutral position instead of cocking it back, which long-term users tend to find more comfortable over many miles.
 Articulating tips keep the crutch flat on the ground through your full stride, so the contact feels planted rather than tippy.
 It folds for transport and fits a wide height range, and because it carries the HCPCS E0110 code, it’s the kind of crutch you can pursue reimbursement on.

 Who it’s for

-Daily and long-term forearm-crutch users who care most about comfort and protecting their wrists and shoulders over the long haul.
+Daily and long-term forearm-crutch users who care most about comfort and lower hand and shoulder load over the long haul.

 Who should skip it